-The fair value of investment property is determined by independent real estate appraisers who use the normalized net income direct discounting and cash flow discounting techniques, which are accepted methods that comply with valuation standards in the real estate industry.
-These valuation methods are described in detail in Note 2f).
+The fair value of investment property is determined annually by management, mainly by using the work of independent real estate appraisers who use the normalized net income direct discounting and cash flow discounting techniques, which are accepted methods that comply with valuation standards in the real estate industry.
+These valuation methods are described in detail in Note 2f.
 The fair values established are generally compared with those for recent market transactions to ensure that they are reasonable.
 Investment property is used in its highest and best use (i.e. in a manner that maximizes its value).